microsoft/terminal/doc/specs/Proto extensions-spec.md

 For full profiles that came from the *local* folder `C:\Users\<user>\AppData\Local\Microsoft\Windows\Terminal`, we will give the value `local` to the source field.

-For full profiles that came from app extensions, we will the value `app` to the source field.
+For full profiles that came from app extensions, we will give the value `app` to the source field.